PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide.md

 # <div align="center">$\textcolor{deeppink}{\textsf{Documentation Style Guide}}$</div> <a name="documentation-style-guide" />
 ```

+## Table of Contents:

 If the document is sufficiently long as to warrant a table of contents, it should immediately follow the document title.
 To create a table of contents link that points to a location internal to the document, use the value illustrated above in the header (in this case `doc-title`), prefaced with a pound symbol.

-As an example, the following is the table of contents as it exists at the top of *this* document:
+As an example, the following is the markdown to create the table of contents as it exists at the top of *this* document:

 Markdown:
 ```markdown